jevndev/letter-league-bot/README.md

-# cpp-project-template
+# Letter League Bot

-A minimal template for C++ projects using tools I like to use
+An implementation of a simple bot for automatically playing the discord-hosted scrabble-like game of [letter league](https://discord.fandom.com/wiki/Letter_League)

-# features
+# About